It's Time to Make the Switch!

 First-party data is data that a business has collected with consent from the user.
 It belongs completely to the entity that collected the information.

 This type of data is highly crucial, as it is more accurate, timely, and best of all, belongs to you!
 Your audience’s information is not living within walled gardens.
-If collected right, it is privacy compliant.
+With the right controls in place, you can understand your visitor while respecting their privacy.

 Leveraging first-party data gives you a clearer idea of who the user is that is visiting your website.